Skyfighter64/Arduino-ALUP/README.md

 If you want to contribute to this project, please see CONTRIBUTING.md (TODO: add link)

+## Credits

+Libraries used:

+* [FastLED Library]

 ## License

-This project is licensed under [add license here].
-For more information, see LICENSE (TODO: add link)
+This project is licensed under the MIT License.
+For more information, see [LICENSE](https://github.com/Skyfighter64/Arduino-ALUP/blob/master/LICENSE)

 [FastLED Library]: https://github.com/FastLED/FastLED